Pavan-1dev/LICreports/EXPERIMENT-02.md

 - NMOS transistor connected to **source resistor**
 - Output taken at the **drain node**
 - Bias voltages applied to transistor gates
-- Load capacitor connected at output
+- Load capacitor connected at the output

 ---